 01 of 09

 Fine-toothed razor or gentleman's saws and a miter box which will work with them are the backbones of most woodwork in miniature.
 The razor saw can be used for straight cuts, veneers, and some joins.
 Make sure your razor saw has a deep enough blade to fit into your chosen miter box.
-Used with a block of wood to limit length, the miter box combined with a razor saw can cut several pieces of wood to the same length, useful for making things like miniature table legs!
+Used with a block of wood to limit length, the miter box combined with a razor saw can cut several pieces of wood to the same length, which is useful for making things like miniature table legs.